AlexisChen/Jeopardy/README.md

 This java program implements a Jeopardy game.
 -using multi-threading and networking for game communication.

+Deploy:

+import the folder:

+	src->main->Main.java to start the game

 log in:
 	-user need to first register for a username and password -if the user has done so, he/she needs to be logged in first